Feldman Neuropsychology

 FAQs

-• A neuropsychologist is a professional who specializes in understanding the relationship between the brain and behavior.
+A neuropsychologist is a clinical psychologist who specializes in understanding the relationship between the brain and behavior.
 They focus on how neurological conditions or injuries affect cognitive functions such as memory, attention, problem-solving, and emotional regulation.

-In the context of children, a neuropsychologist can help determine if a child’s learning difficulties or behavioral challenges stem from underlying neuropsychological issues.
-By providing a comprehensive evaluation, they offer valuable insights that can guide parents, educators, and healthcare providers in supporting the child’s cognitive and emotional needs effectively.
+Neuropsychologists can help determine if a child’s learning difficulties or behavioral challenges stem from underlying cognitive issues.
+These evaluations offer valuable insights that can guide parents, educators, and healthcare providers in supporting the child’s cognitive, academic, and emotional needs effectively.

-• Generally speaking, a neuropsychological evaluation takes approximately 3-6 weeks from start to finish.
-This time span includes an initial interview with parents and/or youth, 2-4 testing appointments, time for your clinician to score/interpret the data and write the report, and a feedback appointment.
+On average, a neuropsychological evaluation takes approximately 3-6 weeks from start to finish.
+This time span includes a clinical interview, 2-4 testing appointments, time for your clinician to write the report, collaborating with teachers or other providers, and a feedback appointment to review the results and answer any questions you may have.

-• Typically, complete neuropsychological assessments in the greater Los Angeles area range from $5,000-$10,000.
-The exact cost of the assessment varies depending on your exact concerns and the testing necessary to address them.
+Complete neuropsychological assessments in the greater Los Angeles area range from $5,000-$10,000.
+The exact cost will vary depending on your concerns and the amount of testing necessary to address them.
 This determination is typically made at the end of the initial interview appointment.

-• Dr. Feldman is an out-of-network provider and does not contract with insurance.
-However, some insurance plans may still provide partial or complete reimbursement for the evaluation.
-Please be aware that many companies often provide insufficient coverage for neuropsychological services and reimbursement may ultimately depend on the diagnoses determined at the end of the assessment.
+Dr. Feldman is an out-of-network provider.
+However, he can provide superbills which can be submitted to insurance companies for full or partial reimbursement.
+Please be aware that many companies often provide insufficient coverage for neuropsychological services and reimbursement may ultimately depend on the specific diagnoses determined at the end of the assessment.